 or how PCI works , called plug and play.

-Plug and Play (PnP) is a process that both Window and LINUX both do , to detect, and discover what chips are in your PC and to find a correct matching driver.
-The HP.com way failed,
+Plug and Play (PnP) is a process that both Window and newer LINUX both do , to detect, and discover what chips are in your PC and to find a correct matching driver.

-PnP can fail easy, for 1 top reason, using a much newer operating system on a very old PC, and the reverse. (due to your chips are too old now )
+PnP can fail easy, for 1 top reason, using a much newer operating system on a very old PC, and the reverse. (due to your chips are too old now or in the reverse the OS can't understand chips not invented yet in 2001 , XP )

-Make no mistake here, your old PC at any time, can have its old supported operating system re-installed, and all drivers are now working, if and only if you use the HP.com Install disks or the built in install partition, recovery feature using the F11 key.(at power on)
+Make no mistake here, your old PC at any time, you can have its old supported HP operating system re-installed, an all works like day one new if you pressed the hot key at power on , F11 key.(HP recovery, or eMachines)

 This page below shows how to find which chip is present, some PCs were made for years, and used 3 more more chips for just the networking (intel , AMD, Broadcom, Realtek and more) knowing these exact facts making finding a driver vastly more easy.